-The use of add-on or modified parts can be grounds for disallowing a warranty claim.
-Husqvarna Forest & Garden is not liable to cover failures of warranted parts caused by the use of add-on or modified parts.
+Add-on or modified parts that are not exempted by CARB or EPA may not be used.
+The use of any non-exempted add-on or modified parts will be grounds for disallowing a warranty claim.
+Husqvarna Forest & Garden will not be liable to warrant failures of warranted parts caused by the use of a non-exempted add-on or modified part.